-- Working hours shall be adhered to on a project as agreed with the LPA - Groundwork packages generating nuisances such as mud on local roads shall ensure this is controlled as part of the overall works package - All parking restrictions and no-go areas are to be communicated and clearly signed - Wheel/axle washers are installed close to the site entrance to minimise transit onto local road network - Nearby roads are cleaned as appropriate/if required without delay - Access routes and times for deliveries are planned to minimise disturbance to local area - Security measures are installed to minimise vandalism and theft - Construction lighting to be installed so as not to pollute receptors; considerations to include type of lighting, baffles, angle, shrouds and shields, time-clocks.
+- Working hours shall be adhered to on a project as agreed with the LPA - Groundwork packages generating nuisances such as mud on local roads shall ensure this is controlled as part of the overall works package - All parking restrictions and no-go areas are to be communicated and clearly signed, all parking for site activities and visitors will be contained within the site demise and no parking on footpaths or verges around or near to the site will be permitted. - Wheel/axle washers are installed close to the site entrance to minimise transit onto local road network - Nearby roads are cleaned as appropriate/if required without delay - Access routes and times for deliveries are planned to minimise disturbance to local area - Security measures are installed to minimise vandalism and theft - Construction lighting to be installed so as not to pollute receptors; considerations to include type of lighting, baffles, angle, shrouds and shields, time-clocks. - To minimise nuisance to commuters, the planned relocation of the existing bus stop as agreed under S171 license, has been planned for early in phase 1, subject to agreement of process and methodology with the local authority.